awais786327/goclean/README.md

 # :rocket: Goclean

-Created this open source project for highlighting major Earth problems by using Google Maps so everyone can contribute together and present this surprised map to the Government
+Created this open source project for highlighting major Earth problems by using Google Maps so everyone can contribute together and present this surprised map to the Government/Agency/Private Sector/Company for goods

 ## Getting Started